The Best of Youth

-The Best of Youth (La meglio gioventù) is a 2003 Italian romantic drama film directed by Marco Tullio Giordana and written by Sandro Petraglia and Stefano Rulli.
-A family saga set in Italy from 1966 through 2003, it chronicles the life of the middle-class Carati family, focusing primarily on brothers Matteo (Alessio Boni) and Nicola (Luigi Lo Cascio) as their life paths separate during youth, encompassing major political and social events in post–World War II Italian history.
+The Best Of Youth (La Meglio Gioventù) is a 2003 Italian epic drama film directed by Marco Tullio Giordana and written by Sandro Petraglia and Stefano Rulli.
+A family saga set in Italy from 1966 through 2003, it chronicles the life of the middle-class Carati family, focusing primarily on brothers Nicola (Luigi Lo Cascio) and Matteo (Alessio Boni) as their life paths separate during youth, encompassing major political and social events in post–World War II Italian history.

 Originally conceived as a Rai television miniseries, it premiered at the 2003 Cannes Film Festival, where it won the Prize Un Certain Regard.
 It was then given a theatrical release in Italy as two 3-hour films (titled Act I and Act II), before being aired with broader success on Rai 1 in a slightly longer four-episode television version later that year.
 In the U.S., the film was released by Miramax in its theatrical version.

-The title of the film, an ungrammatical rendition of La miglior gioventù ("the best youth/young people"), comes from the title of a 1954 Friulian language poetry collection by Pier Paolo Pasolini, who in turn borrowed it from a line of Alpini World War II song Sul ponte di Perati; here, Giordana uses it to refer to his generation, which is also the main characters' one, made up of those young people who participated in the Sessantotto.
+The title of the film, an ungrammatical rendition of La Miglior Gioventù ("The Best Youth/Young People"), comes from the title of a 1954 Friulian language poetry collection by Pier Paolo Pasolini, who in turn borrowed it from a line of Alpini World War II song Sul Ponte Di Perati; here, Giordana uses it to refer to his generation, which is also the main characters' one, made up of those young people who participated in the Sessantotto.

 Plot

 Summer 1966

 Two brothers go their separate ways after attempting to rescue a young girl, Giorgia (Jasmine Trinca), from an abusive sanitarium.
 The brothers are Matteo and Nicola Carati (Alessio Boni and Luigi Lo Cascio).
 Their parents are Angelo (Andrea Tidona) and Adriana (Adriana Asti), their older sister is Giovanna (Lidia Vitale), and their younger sister is Francesca (Valentina Carnelutti).
 Their friends, their lovers and others drift through, including Giorgia who struggles with mental issues, but whose life seems to follow in parallel.

 Matteo walks out of his first exam, while Nicola passes an exam on his way to qualifying as a doctor (and will pursue a career in psychiatry).
 Matteo takes mental patients for walks to help them begin to feel normal and takes a particular interest in his patient Giorgia.
-Noticing that Giorgia has been wounded by electroshock therapy, he decides to remove her from the institution and take her along with him and Nicola—who are about to go on a trip to Norway.
+Noticing that Giorgia has been wounded by electroconvulsive therapy, he decides to remove her from the institution and take her along with him and Nicola—who are about to go on a trip to Norway.

 Eventually, Giorgia is captured by the police and taken back to the asylum.
 Matteo, filled with sadness and depression, returns to Rome and joins the army.
 Nicola continues to Norway and gets a job as a lumberjack.
 The brothers meet again in Florence just after the 1966 Arno River flood.
 Here, Nicola meets a university student, Giulia (Sonia Bergamasco).